 Hear me out before you say that you’re not willing to fund a new business on a credit card.
 First of all, standard rates on credit cards can sometimes be better than a rate you’d get with a small business loan–you just have to shop around.

 But I’m not talking about standard rates, that’s only a backup.
 I’m talking about cards that offer excellent promotional offers for opening the card–giving you a low APR (or even 0% APR) on purchases and balance transfers.

-A great example is the ABOC Platinum Rewards Card.
-This card gives you 0% APR on balance transfers for 18 months and on purchases for 12 months.
+A great example is the ABOC Platinum Rewards Credit Card.
+This card gives you 0% APR on purchases for 12 months.
 That means you can get your business started and pay no interest on your balance for a year.